 Annual grants of equity under the shareholder-approved 2010 Equity Incentive Plan provide the Named Executive Officers with additional incentive to create shareholder value and receive financial rewards.
-The long-term incentive value that determines the size of the annual grant to Named Executive Officers is expressed as a percentage of base salary as shown on page 32.
+The long-term incentive value that determines the size of the annual grant to Named Executive Officers is expressed as a percentage of base salary as shown on page 30.

-In establishing the long-term incentive value at grant for each Named Executive Officer, the Committee considers the mix of pay elements, market pay information for similar roles within our peer group, our annual share usage and dilution, and internal equity of grant size by role.
-The grant value of the equity awarded to the Named Executive Officers, other than Christine Deputy, in the fiscal year 2015 annual grant consisted of 50% stock options, 25% performance share units and 25% restricted stock units.
-Because Christine Deputy was hired midyear, she did not receive performance share units as part of her annual grant.
-Instead, she received the grant value as 50% stock options and 50% restricted stock units.
-In addition to the 2015 annual grant, Christine Deputy received a new-hire grant consisting of restricted stock units, as reported on page 43.
+In establishing the long-term incentive value at grant for each Named Executive Officer, the Committee considers the mix of pay elements, market pay information for similar roles within our peer group, our annual share usage and dilution, performance and internal equity of grant size by role.
 The Committee typically approves annual grants of equity awards during the February Committee meeting, which is scheduled at least a year in advance.
-Scheduling decisions are made without regard to anticipated earnings or other major announcements by the Company.
 The February meeting occurs after performance results for the prior year are known, which allows the Committee to align compensation elements with our performance and business goals.